Axel Picazo

-Axel Picazo (born April 5, 2001) is a professional footballer who plays as a midfielder for USL Championship club LA Galaxy II.
+Axel Picazo (born April 5, 2001) is a professional footballer who plays as a midfielder.
 Born in Mexico, he has previously represented the United States under-18 national team.

 Career

 Picazo appeared as an amateur player for USL Championship side Bethlehem Steel during their 2019 season, as well as being part of the Philadelphia Union academy.
-In March 2020, Picazo joined LA Galaxy II.
+In March 2020, Picazo joined Ventura County FC.